your0rg/HabitatForMeteor/README.md

 [Habitat by Chef](https://www.habitat.sh/) is their new product, dedicated to standardizing deployment of any and all server-side applications.
 Habitat understands very large installations and offers powerful capabilities for managing multiple logical groupings of services.
 One specialized supervisor is the `Director` which permits launching a logical group of services, in a single machine, as though they are a single unit.

-Until recently, Production Meteor applications only needed MongoDB, NodeJS and NGinx in order to run.
+Until recently, production Meteor applications only needed MongoDB, NodeJS and NGinx in order to run.
 By using Habitat, we can bundle up the Node package of our application with all the instructions necessary to run it in NodeJS and connect it to MongoDB.
 Habitat makes available similar bundles for MongoDB and NGinx.
-We can define an outer "Director" bundle that includes all three together as a logical unit that launches at boot-time via `systemd` and can be reconfigured remotely using Habitat's management tools.
+We can define an outer `Director` bundle that includes all three together as a logical unit that launches at boot-time via `systemd` and can be reconfigured remotely using Habitat's management tools.

 With Apollo, the spectrum of possible deployment requirements broadens dramatically.
 MongoDB and NGinx will no longer be the the only ones.
 The Habitat public "depot" offers an expanding ecosystem of generic standardized installers, eg [MySql](https://app.habitat.sh/#/pkgs/core/mysql/5.7.14/20160812153521), [PostgreSQL](https://app.habitat.sh/#/pkgs/core/postgresql/9.5.3/20161214235406), and they aren't difficult to create.
 So, once you begin deploying with HabitatForMeteor your deployment tasks will be future-proof.
 Controlling your live applications' infrastructure begins to look a lot like, and not much harder, than the package management you do within your Meteor apps.